 So why are the laborers against it before they even use it?
 Fear of something new.
 All they've ever known their whole lives is building and tearing down frames, hopping planks every 4 to 6 feet, and rehandling leftover materials.
-When they start working on Non-Stop, life's a whole lot simpler, but it's different, and it takes about a week to get used to something that's new and different, even if it's better for you.
+When they start working on Non-Stop, life's a whole lot simpler, but it's different, and it takes about a week to get used to anything that's different, even if it's better for you.
 But they will gripe and complain at first.
-Ask contractors who routinely use Non-Stop and they'll tell you their laborers prefer it over frames once they make friends with it, but it takes about a week.
+Ask contractors who routinely use Non-Stop and they'll tell you their laborers actually prefer it over frames, once they make friends with it, but it takes about a week.

-A case in point: An old friend of ours, Red Vidrine in Ville Platte, LA, tells the story of a school addition job.
-It was multiple classroom wing additions, all identical.
+A case in point: An old friend of ours, Red Vidrine in Ville Platte, LA, tells the story of a school addition job with multiple classroom wing additions, all identical.
 He took his new Non-Stop scaffolding out to the job and asked one of his foremen if he would give it a try.
-The foreman said he'd rather not, he could do just fine with his frames.
+The foreman said no, he'd rather not, he could do just fine with his frames.
 Red asked another foreman and this one said sure let's give it a try.
-As Red tells it, "That foreman finished an identical wing 3 weeks ahead of the first guy and they liked the scaffold just fine.
+As Red tells it, "That foreman finished an identical wing 3 weeks ahead of the first guy and they loved the scaffold - can't get it away from them.
 I had three weeks worth of payroll money I got to keep for myself.
 Now I just go out to the job and say, 'Here's your scaffold.
-Use it."
+Use it!'"